 The Welsh Government, LA and school will endeavour to ensure that information is kept accurate at all times.
 Personal information will not be sent outside the United Kingdom.

-Your rights under the Data Protection Act 1998
+Your rights under the Data Protection Act 2018 and GDPR

 - the right to ask for and receive copies of the personal information held on your child, although some information can sometimes be legitimately withheld;